-Proposal to create a core 20mph zone in Woodbridge (and associated 30mph amendments)
+Proposal to create a core 20mph zone in Woodbridge with associated 30mph calming

 February 2017: This document (plus appendices containing many pages of supporting evidence from local people, parties and groups acrosss Wodbridge) was passed by Suffolk’s Speed Panel in February 2017.